 If you venture out to these diversifying towns you will witness varying landscapes, ranging from tall mountains to soft rolling hills to flat grounds.
 You’ll discover some of the most memorable dishes within the country, and copious amounts of pizza, pasta and wine.
 Tuscany is like a fairytale to some, the peaceful environment filled with enchanting castles and vineyards around every corner.
 There isn’t a single complaint I’d make about this region.
 The Italian hospitality even will make you want to stay here forever.

 Day 1 + 2 + 3: Florence

 Florence is a must-see for tourists not just in the Tuscan region, but a destination in Italy overall.
 A city of the Renaissance this beautiful historic centre has plenty to do and see in three days.
 Smaller than Rome, Florence can easily be completed in a shorter amount of time if you prefer to explore the countryside of Tuscany more.
 On day one start by visiting the famous landmarks such as the Duomo, Cathedral of Santa Maria del Fiore, Giotto’s bell tower, Florence Baptistery, Ponte Vecchio, Piazza Michelangelo, Santa Maria Novella and Basilica of Santa Croce.
-On day two focus on the major museums such as Uffizi Gallery and Accademia Gallery.
-On day three you can finish up exploring by visiting classics like the Pitti Palace, Boboli Gardens, Basilica of San Lorenzo or Piazza della Signoria.
+During the second day focus on the major museums such as Uffizi Gallery and Accademia Gallery.
+To end on day three you can finish up exploring by visiting classics like the Pitti Palace, Boboli Gardens, Basilica of San Lorenzo or Piazza della Signoria.